 French Bulldog breeds are gentle, loving pets that get along with everyone, even with children.
 Because of this, they may tend to be possessive and territorial of their human companions in the presence of other dogs.

 Small-sized French Bulldogs are perfect for those with less living space.
-If one resides in an apartment, this breed is ideal to have as a companion.
+If one resides in an apartment, this breed is ideal to have as companion dogs.

 They are pretty well-behaved and they may not be serial barkers, but if they do bark, more likely than not, it is for a good reason.

-Dog lovers that are obsessed with maintaining a clean living area, may find that having a Frenchie may not be the best dog breed to have as a pet.
+Dog lovers that are obsessed with maintaining a clean living area, may find that having a Frenchie may not be the best dog breed to have compared to other dogs.

-French Bulldogs consistently shed all year-round, which can be a big turn-off for some dog owners.
+French Bulldogs shed consistently all year-round, so the excessive falling dog hair can be a big turn-off for some dog owners.

-Frenchies are susceptible to heat exhaustion, and for them to be safe and comfortable, they should be kept in a cooler environment, especially during summer months or warmer days.
+Frenchies are susceptible to heat exhaustion, and for them to be safe and comfortable, they should be kept in a cooler environment, especially during hot day and when there are hot temperatures.

 During these times they should be kept in a well-ventilated area and kept hydrated.